Cranberry Sauce with Apples

 • Yield: This recipe makes 3 cups of sauce, enough for 12 (¼ cup) servings.

-• Make ahead: Cool the cranberry sauce completely, then keep refrigerated for up to 3 days.
-Or, freeze it up to one month in advance.
-Thaw in the refrigerator overnight before serving.
+• Make ahead: Cranberry sauce is a great recipe to make ahead of time.
+Cool the sauce completely, then keep refrigerated for up to 3 days.

 • Freezer: Cooled sauce can be frozen up to 3 months.
 Thaw overnight in the refrigerator before serving.